Anshulkoundal0101/eth-avax/README.md

 contract Bestnumber {
     uint private PrimaryChoice;

-    // Function to set the PrimaryChoice
+       // Function to set the PrimaryChoicer, but only if it's a positive integer!

     function setPrimaryChoice(uint _number) public {
-        // Using require to check the number is greater than zero require(_number > 0, "PrimaryChoice must be greater than zero");
+        // Using require to check the number is greater than zero require(_number > 0, "Come on, my primarychoice can't be zero or negative!");
         PrimaryChoice = _number;
     }

     // Function to get the PrimaryChoice

     function getPrimaryChoice() public view returns (uint) {
         return PrimaryChoice;
     }